Antideuteron/DirectX_GameEngine/README.md

 To integrate the `BoundingVolume` class the `BoundingVolume.h` and `BoundingVolume.cpp` have to be included to the project.
 The `BoundingVolume`s `Update` function needs to be called inside the `Model::Update` function after updating the model itself.
-`Broad Phase` and `Narrow Phase` can calls separatly by calling either
+`Broad Phase` and `Narrow Phase` can be called separatly by calling either
 ```c++
 static std::vector<BoundingVolume*> broad(const std::vector<BoundingVolume*>& models) noexcept;
 ```